bruno-lang/bruno-lang.github.io/learn/index.md

-When composing systems out of restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a more meaningful common language that communicates its possibilities and impossibilities along the tool chain.
+When composing systems out of restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a more meaningful common language that communicates its possibilities and impossibilities along the stages.
 On the contrary the concreteness of the constructs must still maintain the ability to abstract ideas effectively and to specify low level implementation details.